Trunk road service area

 Any facility which caters for passing traffic could claim to be a "service area".
 They can call themselves what they like, but that's why we reserve technical terms like "TRSA" for the places which meet the required standards and are recognised by the highway authorities.

-In Ireland there are a small handful of service areas on "national routes", the equivalent of a "trunk road".
+In Ireland there are a small handful of service areas on "national routes", which are 'all-purpose trunk roads'.
 In the absence of an official term from the Irish authorities it is again easier to keep (wrongly) using "TRSA".

 Facilities and Regulations